vjaykrsna/ragbot/README.md

 -   [ ] **1.3: Write a Python script (`extract_history.py`) using Telethon.**
     -   This script will use your personal client credentials (`api_id`, `api_hash`) to act as a user.
     -   It will connect to the target group and scrape the entire message history.
+    -   **Topic Handling:** The script must be able to iterate through all topics within the group and extract messages from each one, not just the main "General" topic.
     -   The raw message data will be saved to a JSON file for processing.

 ### Phase 2: Data Processing & Knowledge Base Creation
 -   [ ] **2.1: Develop a Python script (`process_data.py`) for advanced data cleaning.**
     -   **Anonymization:** Replace usernames and user IDs with generic placeholders (e.g., `User_A`, `User_B`) to protect privacy.
-    -   **Noise Reduction:** Filter out system messages (joins/leaves), stickers, GIFs, and non-text content.
+    -   **Noise Reduction:** Filter out system messages (joins/leaves), stickers, and GIFs.
+    -   **Content-Type Handling:** The script must identify and extract meaningful data from different message types:
+        -   **Text:** Standard text messages.
+        -   **Links:** URLs shared in the chat.
+        -   **Polls:** Extract the question and all options from poll messages.
+This data will be given a higher weight in the knowledge base.
-    -   **Content Filtering:** Remove spam, off-topic conversations, and messages that don't contribute to the knowledge base.
+    -   **Content Filtering:** Remove spam and off-topic conversations.
     -   **Conversation Grouping:** Group messages into logical conversation threads for contextual analysis.
 -   [ ] **2.2: Design a high-quality prompt for Q&A extraction.**
     -   The goal is to create a prompt that instructs the LLM to act as a data analyst.
 The prompt should guide the model to: